-B1 Polygon / circle describing /identifying the area of building /infrastructure B2 Coordinates c. use of building/infrastructure
+- B1 Polygon / circle describing /identifying the area of building /infrastructure

+- B2 Coordinates

+- c. use of building/infrastructure\

-For the case of a building the primary occupancy shall be given.
+In case of a building the primary occupancy shall be given.
 Some main occupancy options are: residential, touristic unit, industrial, educational building, office, commercial, hospital/clinic, religious building, parking.

-For the case of an infrastructure, the type and use of infrastructure shall be given.
+In case of an infrastructure, the type and use of infrastructure shall be given.
 Infrastructure types are differentiated according to their sector and subsector.
-A list of critical infrastructure sectors and subsectors is included in EU COM (2005) 576 and EC/2008/114.
+A list of critical infrastructure is included in EU COM (2005) 576 and EC/2008/114.
 Although the sector may be also given (e.g. road transport or gas transfer), it is though recommended to include in the message only the specific infrastructure asset that triggers the alert (e.g. bridge or gas pipeline).